Guernsey, Channel Islands

 - Income from the licensed production of controlled drugs and their licensed usage;

 - Income from banking business (with the exception of bank interest), regulated fiduciary activity, licensed insurance business (with respect to domestic insurance business), provision of fund administration services to unconnected third parties, investment management services, licensed insurance intermediary business, licensed insurance manager business, operating an investment exchange under the Protection of Investors (Bailiwick of Guernsey) Law, 1987 or compliance and other related activities provided to regulated financial services businesses or income generated from the activity of operating an aircraft registration service within the Bailiwick;

 Should a company have Guernsey-resident individual beneficial members and/or make loans to participators, it will be required to submit quarterly returns accounting for distributions and loans advanced.

 In Guernsey, tax is payable in two instalments, on 30 June and 31 December in the year of charge (calendar year).
 If liabilities have not been determined, this may necessitate initially raising estimated assessments based on prior year figures and raising a final assessment when the figures are agreed.
 Once the Revenue Service has received the company’s income tax return, they will issue an assessment detailing the final balancing income tax payment due.
 This amount will be due to be paid within 30 days of the issuing of the final assessment.

 Tax audit process

-The Income Tax Office will assess each company tax return as and when it is received, and the turnaround time from submission of a return to the issue of a final assessment varies dependent upon the workloads of the Income Tax Office but is generally dealt with in around three months.
+The Revenue Service will assess each company tax return as and when it is received, and the turnaround time from submission of a return to the issue of a final assessment varies dependent upon the workloads of the Revenue Service but is generally dealt with in around three months.